 The below-mentioned techniques to identify a phishing attack are the most practical and fundamental approaches.
-These are used in the cyber security industry to help companies, employees, and individuals identify and prevent scams aimed at identity and financial frauds.
+These are used in the cyber security industry to help companies, employees, and individuals identify and prevent identity and financial frauds scams.

 The very first thing that helps spot a phishing email is the domain of email addresses.
 Whenever you get email(s), see the domain first and review if the domain field is a legitimate organisation or uses the public or unknown domains.
 The majority of the organisation have their own domain, but small companies often rely on third-party email providers for their business operations.